Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy: Introduction

 While NRSE does allow for experiments with high resolutions comparable to that of NSE with less stringent instrument design and power usage, both methods still do not allow for (in a straightforward way) the use of sample environments which would depolarize the neutron beam.
 Such beam depolarization arises from magnetically ordered materials and applied magnetic fields.
 Furthermore, samples with strong incoherent scattering (as occurs for example in materials containing hydrogen) have a negative impact on the NRSE signal.
 Thus, there is a strong need for an NRSE instrument where all of the manipulations of the polarized neutron beam can be carried out before the beam reaches the sample, therefore taking away the restriction of maintaining beam polarization at the sample position.

 The so called Modulation of Intensity with Zero Effort (MIEZE) technique was developed to meet this need. \cite{1999Koppe} At the RESEDA instrument, this means that only the primary spectrometer arm is used to prepare the beam, and the secondary spectrometer arm consists only of an evacuated flight tube to prevent air scattering and a 2D time-of-flight (TOF) detector.\cite{2011Haeussler} This detector is placed at an exact position where all the various differing neutron wavelengths come together to constructively interfere, a condition which is set by a carefully chosen ratio of two different frequencies ($f_1$, $f_2$) of the RF flipper pair on the primary spectrometer arm.
-As shown in Fig. \ref{tvf_fig}, the difference of these two frequencies also corresponds in the spin echo approximation, i.e. small energy transfer, directly to a spin-echo time $\tau_{MIEZE}$.
 This process effectively takes the information encoded in polarization for conventional NRSE and effectively transfers it into a sinusoidal time-dependence of the beam intensity for MIEZE, as explained in further detail in Ref \cite{RESEDA_paper_2019}.

+{\ptxt Within the framework of the spin-echo approximation (small energy transfers), the difference $\Delta f = f_2 - f_1$ relates to the spin-echo time, $\tau_{MIEZE}$, via:

+where $m_n$ is the neutron mass, $h$ is Planck’s constant, $L_{sd}$ is the sample-detector distance, and $\lambda$ is the neutron wavelength.
+This relationship is plotted in Fig. \ref{tvf_fig}, showing the linear dependence of $\tau_{MIEZE}$ (which is proportional to energy resolution) on $\Delta f$.
+The achievable $\Delta f$ depends on the range of frequencies accessible to the resonating circuits.
+The lower limit is determined by the Bloch-Siegert shift (35\,kHz) \cite{1940Bloch}, while the upper limit (3.6\,MHz) is set by technical constraints as described in further detail in the following discussion. }

 The ability with NRSE and MIEZE to measure the equivalent of the intermediate scattering function $S(Q,\tau)$ (where $Q$ is the neutron momentum transfer and $\tau$ is the spin-echo (or $\tau_{MIEZE}$) time) over an exceptionally wide dynamic range allows for a commensurately wide scope of dynamical processes to be measured in a single experiment.
 As an example, MIEZE measurements with the pyrochlore system Ho$_2$Ti$_2$O$_7$ (known to host a spin-ice state with diffusing magnetic monopoles at low temperatures \cite{Castelnovo2008}), were able to resolve the slow spin dynamics in order to uncover the magneto-elastic coupling of phononic modes to crystal field transitions.
 Here the phonon coupling to the crystal field is essential to model the measured $S(Q,\tau)$ over the full range of MIEZE time $\tau$. \cite{wendl2018neutron}.
 MIEZE has also allowed studies of the dynamics (i.e fluctuation timescales) of magnetic skyrmions condensing from a topologically trivial paramagnetic state in an applied magnetic field.
 This study was able to prove that the lifetimes of these skyrmion lattice fluctuations is on the order of nanoseconds, which may be considered quite long in this context. \cite{Kindervater_PRX_2019}